The Lion in Winter (1968 film): Critical

+The February 2020 issue of New York Magazine lists The Lion in Winter as among "The Best Movies That Lost Best Picture at the Oscars."

 Accolades

 Preservation

 The Academy Film Archive preserved The Lion in Winter in 2000.

 Historical accuracy

 Though the background and the eventual destinies of the characters are generally accurate, The Lion in Winter is fictional: while there was a Christmas court at Caen in 1182, there was none at Chinon in 1183.
 In reality, Henry had many mistresses and many illegitimate children; the "Rosamund" mentioned in the film was his mistress until she died.
 The Revolt of 1173–1174 provides the historical background leading to the play's events.
 There was also a second rebellion, when Young Henry and Geoffrey revolted in 1183, resulting in Young Henry's death.
 While some historians have theorized that Richard was homosexual, it is not certain.

 Geoffrey died in 1186 in a jousting tournament held in Paris (with some speculation that Geoffrey was involved in plotting against Henry with Philip at the time).
-A third rebellion against Henry by Richard and Philip in 1189 was finally successful, and a decisively defeated Henry retreated to Chinon in Anjou, where he died.
+A third rebellion against Henry by Richard and Philip in 1189 was successful, and a decisively defeated Henry retreated to Chinon in Anjou, where he died.
 Richard the Lionheart succeeded Henry II, but spent very little time in England (perhaps 6 months), after which he became a central Christian commander during the Third Crusade, leading the campaign after the departure of Philip.
 Richard won some considerable victories, but he did not succeed in retaking Jerusalem.
-John finally succeeded Richard in 1199 after Richard's death.
-During his unsuccessful reign he lost most of his father's holdings in Northern France and angered the English barons, who revolted and forced him to sign the Magna Carta.
+John succeeded Richard in 1199 after Richard's death.
+During his unsuccessful reign he lost most of his father's holdings in Northern France and angered the English barons, who revolted and forced him to accept and add his seal to Magna Carta.
 John is also known for being the villain in the Robin Hood legends.
 Lastly, William Marshal, who during the film is harried about by Henry II, outlived the English main characters and eventually ruled England as regent for the young Henry III.